Documentation

 1. Open a chat history file and review its metadata block.

-2. Run Resume Chat from Current History File to relaunch the conversation with stored model and context.
+2. Run Resume Chat from Current History File to relaunch the conversation with its saved transcript and context.